XL Airways Review

 - Buy some snacks before your flight

 Listen, don’t play around with budget airlines and you won’t get played.
 Make sure you pack lightly and know the rules going in.
 If I worked the check-in desk for XL and you were even 2.5 lbs over on your check-in, I would have zero sympathy for you.
-I’d look at you and think “What do you want me to do?”
+I’d look at you and think “What do you want me to do?
+I didn’t pack your bag.”

 In reality they won’t remind you, so I will: you got a great freaking deal on that international ticket and in turn, you are not entitled to anything but a comfortable, safe flight.
-Most non-budget major carriers are sticklers for luggage weight too, so why expect that with a budget airline?
+Most non-budget major carriers are sticklers for luggage weight too, so why expect a budget airline to be more lax?

 Based on this experience, I wouldn’t hesitate to book XL Airways again especially if the savings were as dramatic.
 My presumption of anyone booking on a budget airline is for the savings, so with that, I’d rate XL Airlines four stars.